vinid/cade/README.rst

     from cade.cade import CADE
     from gensim.models.word2vec import Word2Vec
-    aligner = CADE(size=30, siter=10, diter=10, workers=4)
+    aligner = CADE(size=30)

     # train the compass: the text should be the concatenation of the text from the slices
     aligner.train_compass("examples/training/compass.txt", overwrite=False) # keep an eye on the overwrite behaviour ..

-You can see that the class covers the same parameters the Gensim word2vec library has. "siter" refers to the compass training iterations while "diter" refers to the training iteration of the specific slices.
+You can see that the class covers the same parameters the Gensim word2vec library has. training iterations while "diter" refers to the training iteration of the specific slices.
 After this first training you can train the slices: